WFIOST/H3VRModInstaller/README.md

 First, install NET 5.0.
 You can [install it here.](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.1-windows-x64-installer)

+# MAKE SURE YOU DOWNLOAD THE x64 VERSION

 Then, go to your H3VR root folder (found by right clicking it in steam, hit manage, browse local files).

 Download the newest release of H3VRModInstaller [here.](https://github.com/Frityet/H3VRModInstaller/releases)